collinmsec/ExabeamQueries/README.md

 # ExabeamQueries

-A collection of Exabeam queries to be used for threat hunting & detection
+A collection of Exabeam queries to be used for threat hunting & detection.

 I encourage any contribution of hunting/detection rules to the respository and would love to collaborate on some queries!
 If you are interested in contributing a query, please open a pull request.